-Editor & Writer, A Team
+Editor & Writer, A Collaboration

 As your editor, I will offer honest feedback and constructive advice.
 In the manuscript assessment and developmental edit, those are crucial editorial responsibilities.
 You, the author, might not always like what I'm suggesting.
 We will disagree at times, I guarantee it.
 Professional disagreements are a good thing.